Health Care Payments Data (HPD)

 The HPD System will be a statewide resource and will require investment to build and operate.
 HCAI was appropriated $60 million in General Fund monies from the 2018-2019 Budget Act (Chapter 23, Statutes of 2019) to fund the implementation and operation of the HPD program.

 Upon exhaustion of the $60 million allocation, HCAI will utilize a multi-faceted approach to fund the program including partnering with DHCS to maximize federal financial participation from the Medicaid program and charging data user fees.
 The Department may also accept funding from foundations not affiliated with or controlled by a healthcare entity.
 HCAI will need to develop a long-term funding mechanism to sustain the program.
 In March 2023, HCAI submitted a report to the Legislature on recommendations for funding options for the program.
-To read the report please click here.
+Read the funding options report.

 The Office of Health Care Affordability (OHCA) will track aggregate cost growth and assess the performance of health care entities against the cost growth target.
 It is anticipated that data will be submitted annually.
 OHCA will collect total health care expenditure data broken down by service category (e.g., hospital, physician services, prescription drugs, etc.).
 As in all states that have both a cost growth target program and an APCD, OHCA will require supplemental data submission to capture information not available in the HPD.